TheMightyAmondee/CustomTokens/README.md

 - DeathCountMarriedPK, an extension of DeathCountPK that tracks how many times a player has died after being married.
 - PassOutCount, how many times a player has passed out.

+Advanced Tokens:
+- Child, hold information about each childs age and birthday
+- Villager, holds information about some basic villager information

 ### Using Custom Tokens:
 - SMAPI must be installed
 - Ensure Custom Tokens is listed as a dependency in your content pack